 Add versatility and style options to your cornrows by braiding two or three large cornrows from ear to ear as a headband.
-Leave the back to be braided in a single ponytail braid or it can be left loose.
+This produces a youthful-looking ensemble that is currently on-trend in the fashion world.

-For a special look, some women choose to have their hair braided in an updo style that wraps around the head.
-This style is called a goddess braid, and there are many different ways to complete the styling.
+There are so many different types of goddess braids.
 The hair can be fully braided and tucked under or around, or extensions or hairpieces can be added for extra volume and interest.

-To create a goddess braid variation, gather hair onto the crown and secure with an elastic band.
+To create a goddess braid worthy of mythological heroines, gather hair onto the crown and secure with an elastic band.
 Part the hair into two sections; braid one section of hair in traditional three strand plaits style and secure ends.
-Braid the other half of the hair in similar fashion and secure ends.
+Braid the other half of the hair in similar fashion and secure the ends.
 Wrap the braids around the crown, secure with hairpins, and spritz with a spray moisturizer and oil to preserve the style.